johnzastrow/johnzastrow.github.io/_posts/2025-08-14-customizing-qgis-into-a-viewer.md

 1. Install all the things you want in your custom QGIS.
 This includes plugins, settings, and any other customizations you want to make.
    1. Create a geopackage with your favorite base maps and data to include in the custom QGIS.
    2. Connect to the geopackage and set up favorite layers and styles.
+   3. Add any other data sources you want to include in the custom QGIS.
-   3. Save the QGIS project into the geopackage.
+   4. Save the QGIS project into the geopackage.
-   4. Customize the QGIS interface to remove unnecessary toolbars, panels, and menus.
+   5. Customize the QGIS interface to remove unnecessary toolbars, panels, and menus.
-   5. Set default project settings, such as coordinate reference systems and snapping options.
+   6. Set default project settings, such as coordinate reference systems and snapping options.
-   6. Install and configure any plugins that you want to include in the custom QGIS
+   7. Install and configure any plugins that you want to include in the custom QGIS
-   7. Set up any custom styles, symbols, or templates that you want to include in the custom QGIS.
+   8. Set up any custom styles, symbols, or templates that you want to include in the custom QGIS.
-   8. Configure any other settings or options that you want to include in the custom QGIS.
+   9. Configure any other settings or options that you want to include in the custom QGIS.
-   9.
+   10.
 2. Locate your QGIS profile folder.
 This is where all your settings and customizations are
 3. Copy the profile folder to a new location.
 This will be your custom QGIS profile.
 4. Create a batch file (Windows) or shell script (Linux) to launch QGIS